scania-digital-design-system/tegel/packages/tegel-lite/README.md

-## **Tegel Light (POC)**
+## **Tegel Lite (POC)**

-Tegel Light is a pure CSS alternative to Tegel’s component library, providing the same design system without relying on Web Components or Stencil.
+Tegel Lite is a pure CSS alternative to Tegel’s component library, providing the same design system without relying on Web Components or Stencil.

 ### What It Is

-Tegel Light is:
+Tegel Lite is:

 - A **styles-only** component system.
 - Built using **SCSS**, compiled to **CSS** files.